midas-research/gupshup/README.md

 *   **bs** : batch size
 *   **device**:

-Please make sure you have downloaded gupshup dataset usig above google form and provide correct path to these files in `input_path` and `refrence_path` of the argument. or you can simply put test.source and test.target in `data` folder and use following command:
+Please make sure you have downloaded gupshup dataset usig above google form and provide correct path to these files in `input_path` and `refrence_path` of the argument. or you can simply put `test.source` and `test.target` in `data` folder.
+For example, to generate English summary from Hinglish dialogues in

 ```
 python run_eval.py \